-In most cases, the cause of message loss is one of the following scenarios:
+In most cases, message loss can be traced to one of the following:

 - Missing

 All of these will prevent the recovery mechanism in NServiceBus from working correctly, as exceptions will not be caught by NServiceBus.
 This results in NServiceBus assuming processing was successful when it was not.
-Another side effect of the async-related issues is that transactions can be committed too early, which can cause corruption in storage.
+In addition, async-related issues can cause transactions to be committed too early, which can result in data corruption.

 Consider enabling message auditing so that the message is not lost.